 In this work, we systematically examine the prevailing assumption that human categorization is highly robust to low-norm image perturbations.
 Our findings challenge that assumption by establishing that the low-norm image perturbations suggested by robustified ANNs (but not vanilla ANNs) can strongly and precisely change human object category percepts.
-These results suggest two novel conclusions: (i) for arbitrary starting points in image space, there exists nearby "wormholes", local (i.e., low-norm) perturbations in image space that support "travel" from the current category perceptual state induced in the subject into a semantically very "distant" perceptual state, and (ii) contemporary scientific models of ventral visual processing are accurate enough to point us to those wormholes.
+These results suggest two novel conclusions: (i) for arbitrary starting points in image space, there exists nearby "wormholes", each leading the subject from their current category perceptual state into a very different state, and (ii) contemporary scientific models of ventral visual processing are accurate enough to point us to those wormholes.